Harnet69/Quest-game-Java/README.md

 ## Architecture

-The project is meant to teach the concept of **layer separation**.
+The project is meant to learn the concept of **layer separation**.
 All of the game logic (that is, player movement, game rules, and so on), is in the `logic` package, completely independent of user interface code.
 In principle, you could implement a completely different interface (terminal, web, Virtual Reality...) for the same logic code.

 ## Product Backlog